 - Registration is processed by the Registrar’s Office during the drop and add period.

-- SCOPE participants do not have access to services available to typical students, such as student discounts, the Health Center and the Student Recreation Center.
+- SCOPE participants do not have access to services available to typical students, such as student discounts, on-campus housing, the Health Center and the Student Recreation Center.
 Special WMU identification cards are issued to SCOPE participants to allow access to the library and academic facilities necessary for class participation.

 Students who wish to register for credit are not eligible for SCOPE.

 Total waived tuition received under the SCOPE program may be taxable for federal and state income tax purposes.
 Please consult with your tax adviser for further guidance.